Andrew Biemiller: Later career

 After losing his seat in Congress, Biemiller worked through the remainder of the Truman administration at the Department of the Interior.
 He served from 1953 to 1956 as a legislative representative (lobbyist) for the American Federation of Labor, and then Director of the Department of Legislation (chief lobbyist) of the AFL-CIO from 1956 to 1978.
 During this period, he played a significant role in passing civil rights, Medicare, and other social and economic legislation, especially during the Kennedy and Johnson administrations.

-Legacy
+Death and legacy

-As a legislator, congressman and labor activist and advocate, Biemiller had played a role in most major social legislation of his era.
-He died in Bethesda, Maryland, on April 3, 1982.
-His papers are at the Carl Albert Center at the University of Oklahoma.
+Biemiller died in Bethesda, Maryland on April 3, 1982.
+As a legislator, congressman and labor activist and advocate, he was credited with playing a role in most major social legislation of his era.
+His papers are housed at the Carl Albert Center at the University of Oklahoma.